StarRaid/Representitive-UK-Trainset/essay/the essay.md

 #### Case 1 - Class 158

 The Class 158 for example (generally) has one 350 hp engine per coach, with each coach weighing 38.5 tonnes.
 In game these values are represented correctly as a two coach unit (no extra vehicles), but when an extra coach is added the power value increases by an arbitrary 261 hp instead of the nominal 350 hp.
 Provided by Eversholt Group is an acceleration value of 0.8 m/s², meaning that if we times this by the vehicles mass of 77 tonnes in a two coach unit, 77 times 0.8 equals 61.6 kN of tractive effort, a useful value to be provided with.
 However, the Class 158 has been arbitrarily set a value of 134 kN, over double that of its actual value.
-Interestingly, additional carriages are not adding extra tractive effort to the vehicle in-game, when other vehicles do.
+Interestingly, additional carriages are not adding extra tractive effort to the vehicle in-game, a feature that other vehicles have.

 #### Case 2 - Class 101